dougtoppin/presentation-aws-ssm/PITCHME.md

 * SSM agent running on host
 * agent is pre-loaded on AMZN Linux instances
-* policy must allow it
+* policies/permissions for the instance must allow it
 * instance must appear as a "Managed Instance"

 ---